kgjerde/corporaexplorer/README.md

 the search results.
 (Look at e.g.
 [`tidytext`](https://github.com/juliasilge/tidytext) and
-[`quanteda`](https://github.com/quanteda/quanteda) for excellent R packages for *quantitative* text analyses.
+[`quanteda`](https://github.com/quanteda/quanteda) for excellent R packages for *quantitative* text analysis.
 Using such packages together with **corpusexplorationr** is highly recommended in order to combine qualitative and quantitative insights.)